 Don’t Force Introductions

-Many people want their dogs to be friendly and social, but the way to achieve this desirable behavior isn’t by making your dog engage with strangers.
-Although some people want to push their dogs to overcome their discomfort by forcing introductions, this is more likely to cause more issues for your dog who feels threatened and uncomfortable, which can lead to an escalation of behavior and result in a biting.
+Many people want their dogs to be friendly and social.
+The way to achieve this desirable behavior isn’t by making your dog engage with strangers.
+Some people want to push their dogs to overcome their discomfort by forcing introductions.
+However, this more likely to cause more issues for your dog who feels threatened and uncomfortable, which can lead to an escalation of behavior and result in a biting.

 If you have a dog who is fearful or uncomfortable around strangers, it’s important to reevaluate the expectations you have for your dog.
 Instead of forcing your dog to meet people, build their confidence by just being near people without having to interact.